 Commissioner Megan Gilman

-From 2011-2020, she served on the Board of Directors of Holy Cross energy and as the Chair since 2015.
-In this role, Gilman was involved in rate analysis and strategy, large power supply changes and approving customer-facing programs and offerings.
+From 2011 to 2020, she served on the Board of Directors of Holy Cross Energy and as the Chair from 2015 to 2020.
+In this role, Gilman was involved in rate analysis and strategy, overseeing large power supply changes, and approving customer-facing programs and offerings.
+With Holy Cross Energy, she also served as a representative to the Colorado Rural Electric Association, collaborating with 22 different rural electric utilities across the state to comprehend the challenges and consequences for ratepayers in each area.

 Commissioner Megan Gilman